Search the forum,

 Hi,

-I'm currently renovating and my next job is tile.
+I'm currently renovating and my next job is tiling.
 I have new T&G 22mm chipboard screwed down in the new living room extension on joists well above specification so it shouldn't move but it is chipboard so it might in time.
 I've now decided to install quartz tiles...

 My understanding having taken a lot of advice is that I need to: